-We went into detail at the beginning of this article.
 Influencers, whether on social media, bloggers, celebrities, or brand ambassadors, are generally the first ones to hop onto new trends.
-These are the people who will tell the public where to shop and what to buy, as well as sharing their honest opinions about products and services.
+These are the people who will tell the public where to shop and what to buy.
+They will also share their honest opinions about products and services.
 Reaching out to influencers is a great way for fashion brands to gain positive feedback and reach a larger group of people.
-Consumers are more likely to choose a brand that their favourite influencer is has endorsed.
+Ultimately, consumers are more likely to choose a brand that their favorite influencer has endorsed.

 8) Use content marketing